dustinpfister/blog_posts/_posts/js-javascript-example-angles-module.md

 ## 2 - Conclusion

 I am sure that there will be a lot of other little things that have to do with angles that will pop up now and then, as such I am sure that there will be at least a few additional edits of this post in the future sooner or later.
+I am also sure that I will be using this module in at least one or two additional examples, or full projects for that matter so I will try to remember to link to those posts when I get around to writing them.